We’d like to shed some light on the 7 stages of Alzheimer’s disease.

 ● symptoms of anxiety; agitation and even violent behavior may occur

-● cognitive abulia; that is, loss of willpower due to an inability to think through a course of action sufficiently to determine and execute a deliberate action
+● cognitive abulia; i.e. loss of willpower due to the inability to think things through sufficiently to determine and carry out a deliberate action

-In stage 6 of Alzheimer’s disease, the person affected needs care 24 hours a day, 7 days a week.
+In stage 6 Alzheimer’s disease, the sufferer needs care 24 hours a day, 7 days a week.

 Stage 7 – Very severe cognitive decline (severe dementia)

-In stage 7 of Alzheimer’s disease, virtually all verbal skills have disappeared and very often there is no language at all, only unintelligible expressions and the occasional emergence of forgotten words and phrases.
+In stage 7 Alzheimer’s disease, virtually all verbal skills have disappeared, and very often there is no language at all, only unintelligible expressions and the occasional emergence of forgotten words and phrases.

-● urinary incontinence and a need for assistance with toileting and feeding
+● urinary incontinence and the need for assistance with washing and eating

-● gradual loss of basic psychomotor skills such as the ability to walk
+● progressive loss of basic psychomotricity such as the ability to walk

 ● inability of the brain to control the body